Who are the Tomb of the Unknowns Guards?

 Tomb Guard Badge

 A special, coveted Tomb Guard Identification Badge is permanently awarded to those who have served honorably as a Tomb Guard for a period of nine months, during which time they are given a sequence of tests they must pass.
-There are three women who have earned this badge among the many men.
+There are four women (see their names in the next paragraph) who have earned this badge among the many men.
 Tomb Guard Identification Badges have been awarded retroactively to soldiers who served as guards before 1959.
 The badge is the only one awarded by the United States Army that can be revoked after a soldier has left the military.
 The Regimental Commander of the 3rd U.S. Infantry Regiment has the authority to revoke a badge from any guard, past or present, who commits any act that would bring dishonor upon the Tomb of the Unknowns.
 The Tomb of the Unknown Soldier Guard Identification Badge is the second least awarded qualification badge of the United States military.
 The first least awarded is the Astronaut Badge.

 More on the Guards of the Tomb of the Unknowns